Taiwoogbonyomi/Food_Blog/README.md

 5. Note: The project is setup to use environment variables.
 You will need to set these up in your local environment.
 See [Environment Variables](#environment-variables) for more information.
 6. Connect your database of choice and run the migrations by typing `python manage.py migrate` in the terminal.
 7. Create a superuser by typing `python manage.py createsuperuser` in the terminal and following the prompts.
-8. Optional: Fixtures for Flight, Airport and Aircraft models are included in the project in the `fixtures` directory.
+8. Optional: Fixtures for Recipes and Categories models are included in the project in the `fixtures` directory.
 To add pre-populated data to the database, run `python manage.py loaddata fixtures/[fixture_name].json`.
 9. Run the app by typing `python manage.py runserver` in the terminal and opening the URL in your browser.

 #### 💜 Heroku Deployment